Setting Up OpenStack VMR Cloud Images

-This tutorial will walk you through the steps required to get a single Solace Virtual Message Router (VMR) machine image instance running in OpenStack and ready for messaging.
+This tutorial will walk you through the steps required to get a single Solace Virtual Message Router (VMR) cloud image instance running in OpenStack and ready for messaging.

 - Step 1: Get a VMR